rsnakeactual/rsnake.com/presos/seoktoberfest2025.md

 123.123.123.123 - - [23/Mar/2025:18:23:30 -0500] "GET /some-obscure-page HTTP/1.1" …
 222.222.222.222 - - [23/Mar/2025:18:23:46 -0500] "GET /some-obscure-page HTTP/1.1" …```

-## Most likely cause is someone cutting and pasting or suddenly switching to a proxy
+## Most likely cause is someone cutting and pasting or suddenly switching to a proxy, or sending it to a friend.
+These IPs are increasingly likely to be correlated, the more unique the URL is.

 ---